-The Audit Committee discussed with the Company's internal auditors and the Accounting Firm the overall scope and plans for their respective audits.
-The Audit Committee meets with the internal auditors and the Accounting Firm, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+We discussed with the Company's internal auditors and EY the overall scope and plans for their respective audits.
+The Audit Committee met with the internal auditors and EY, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+Additionally, we reviewed the performance, responsibilities, and staffing of the Company's internal auditors.
+We also oversaw compliance with the Company's receipt, retention and treatment of complaints regarding accounting, internal accounting controls, auditing and other federal securities law matters, including confidential and anonymous submissions of these complaints.
+Furthermore, we met with members of management to discuss the results of the Company's legal and ethical compliance programs.